How To Organize Your Closet In One Afternoon + Best Closet Organizers

 In her bedroom, I saw a big closet with sliding doors and quickly ran to look for a towel.
 I opened the door and… I was stunned.
 That closet was A TOTAL NIGHTMARE!
 And by that I mean a literal mess everywhere – clothes piled up to the ceiling, socks, underwear, towels shoved into overflowing drawers, dirty shoes rolling around at the bottom… For a second I couldn’t believe it – Lisa’s home was squeaky clean and organized to the roof, but this closet was the worst!

-I remembered about the water, quickly grabbed the first towel I could find and ran to help Lisa.
-I held the towel against that bursting pipe hole while Lisa called emergency plumbers who came in 10 minutes (impressive, huh?) and fixed the issue.
-After that, I quickly left to change my soaking wet clothes.
+I remembered about the water, quickly grabbed the first towel I could find, and ran to help Lisa.
+I held the towel against that bursting pipe hole while Lisa called emergency plumbers who came in 10 minutes (I’m still impressed) and fixed the issue.
+After that, I left to change my soaking wet clothes.

-So… What’s the moral of this story?
-No matter how neat you think a person is, trust me, everyone winds up a with a messy closet sometimes!
-Even Lisa, a queen of a mega organized home, had a secret mess hiding in her bedroom.
-I still can’t explain why (and at this point, I am too afraid to ask her), but honestly – it’s not shameful, nor is it bad – I guess it’s just how life is.
+So… What’s the moral of the story?
+No matter how neat you think a person is, trust me, everyone winds up with a messy closet sometimes!
+Even Lisa, a queen of a mega-organized home, had a secret mess hiding in her bedroom.
+I still can’t explain why (and at this point, I am too afraid to ask), but honestly – it’s not shameful, nor is it bad – I guess it’s just how life is.

 The good thing is – it’s fixable!
 It might look like a huge amount of work – and it probably is, but fear not.
-I bundled up a few tips that will help you organize your closet in one afternoon with the smallest amount of effort.
+I bundled up a few tips that will help you organize your closet in one afternoon with a small amount of effort.
 By using the following tips you can organize your closet in a matter of just a couple of hours!